 Page Limits: Some Submittal Forms listed below have maximum page limit requirements.
 Offerors must not exceed the maximum page limits.
 Note, the page limit applies to the front side of a page only (for example, '1 Page' implies that the offeror can only provide a response on one side of a piece of paper).
 Any pages exceeding the maximum page limit will be discarded and will not be included in the evaluations (for example, the maximum page limit is 3 pages, but the Offeror submits 5 pages for that submittal form.
 Only pages 1-3 will be evaluated.
-Pages 4 and 5 would be discarded by the Procurement Officer before sending to the proposal evaluation committee for evaluation.).
+Pages 4 and 5 would be discarded by the Procruement Officer before sending to the proposal evaluation committee for evaluation.).

-Submittal Form Maximum Page Limits Submittal Form A - Offeror Information and Certifications n/a Submittal Form B - Experience and Qualifications 5 Submittal Form C - Understanding of the Project 5 Submittal Form D - Methodology Used for the Project 5 Submittal Form E - Management Plan for the Project 5 Submittal Form F - Cost Proposal n/a Submittal Form F - Cost Proposal n/a
+Submittal Form Maximum Page Limits Submittal Form A - Offeror Information and Certifications Submittal Form B - Experience and Qualifications 5 Submittal Form C - Understanding of the Project 5 Submittal Form D - Methodology Used for the Project 5 Submittal Form E - Management Plan for the Project 5 Submittal Form F - Subcontractors Submittal Form G - Cost Proposal